raymondjavaxx/markly-swift/README.md

 ### Paragraphs and line breaks

 In Markdown, hard line breaks [are ignored](https://daringfireball.net/projects/markdown/syntax#p) for valid reasons.
-In Markly, line breaks area always preserved.
+In Markly, line breaks are always preserved.
 For example, the following will render as-is:

 ```markdown
 Hello